sholtomaud/phd/Chapters/Chapter1_LiteratureReview/README.md

 ```

 In #3, the hybrid situation, the data system is typically maintained by a team of subject experts together with a system administrator.

+Whilst there are many data software applications currently available within the industry (Aquarius is one), typically at a State Government level the Hydstra(TM) data system developed and maintained by Kisters Pty Ltd, is the defacto standard for rainfall and stream level data.
+Some States or Local Government entities use different software systems, however Hydstra is predominantly the main system.

+Hydstra is also used at the national level within the BoM, however two other systems are also used; the in-house AWRIS2 developed as apart of the hydrographic modernisation project, and the WISKI(TM) system manufactured by the European branch of Kisters (Kisters AGM).

+The situation is a little more diverse when it comes to Groundwater and Water Quality.
+There are several systems such as Equis, EnviroSys, HydSys, and in Queensland there is the well-known Ground Water Database (GWDB) developed and maintainted in-house within the QLD NRM.
+An inventory of all the known systems is available below.

+Each different State Government

 ### Vendors